manueldelrio/faino-estante/DESIGN.md

 Another key design detail of the system is the absence of visible screws.
 The open U that shapes the cross beams allows access to the fixing screws, which are hidden once the shelf is supported.

-# Modelling
+# Modeling
-For modelling [Onshape](https://www.onshape.com/) cloud-based parametric CAD system was selected.
+For modeling, [Onshape](https://www.onshape.com/) cloud-based parametric CAD system was selected.
 Despite it's a proprietary software, it has a full feature free license for non-commercial projects in an open-source public work space.
+Working in Onshape is pretty similar to other parametric CAD programs such as Solid Works, Solid Edge or Inventor, so adaptation is usually quick.

+In case you don't want to use Onshape, you have two options to adapt the design:
+1. Import the STEP files into the software you usually use and modify them
+2. Model from scratch from 2D drawings in PDF or DXF

 Onshape has implemented a version management system which is compatible with a [gitflow style version management](https://learn.onshape.com/learn/article/gitflow-version-management), so there is a version and history trail in Onshape document with the typical branches that can be found on a Git project: a **master branch** with versions, a **develop branch** where main parts were modelled (side frames, cross beams, shelves and wall fixtures) and where complements should be merged for testing, and several **feature branches** for every complement parts created for shelving system. **Hotfix branches** must be created where necessary.

 The entire system was modelled using [Master Model Workflow](https://learn.onshape.com/learn/article/master-model-workflows).
 This means:
 * All critical sketches and dimensions are in the same part studio (master sketches), wich are subsequently inserted into part studios for solid operations (beam, extrude...), so it's easy to identificate errors and/or dimension incoherences between parts.
 * Variables were set up for getting consistency.
 The same variables were defined into those part studios where necessary.
 Variables must have the same value on every part studio to avoid incoherences between parts.
 * In this master model a two-column and six-shelves configuration was used, resulting in a 2100mm high, 2475mm wide and 450mm deep.
 All STEP, DXF, etc files in file folder were exported from that configuration.
-In Onshape you can make a copy of the shelving system document and create any configuration by modifying modelling parameters, either by changing variables' values or merely by direct editing dimensions where there isn't variables (suchs as number of shelves or first shelf height)
+In Onshape you can make a copy of the shelving system document and create any configuration by modifying modeling parameters, either by changing variables' values or merely by direct editing dimensions where there isn't variables (suchs as number of shelves or first shelf height)

 ## Side frames